ventilate-schools/ventilate-schools.github.io/Canada.md

 title: "Schools Ventilation Project: Canada"
 ---

-# Sub-divisions of the Canada are by province
+Sub-divisions of Canada are by provinces:

-## Provinces

 * [**British Columbia**](BC/) - all schools
 * [**Alberta**](AB/) - all schools